top of page

 4. Type lV: a component of your kidneys, inner ear, and eye lens

 Several foods may naturally increase your collagen intake, including foods that contain gelatin, such as bone broth from chicken, pork, beef, and fish, provide collagen.
-Vitamin C is necessary for collagen synthesis, so if you’re ramping up on collagen, eat foods like citrus fruits, tomatoes, potatoes, cabbage, broccoli, and bell peppers.
-Its interaction with collagen is also why Vitamin C plays an important role in wound healing.
+Vitamin C is necessary for collagen synthesis, so if you’re ramping up, eat foods like citrus fruits, tomatoes, potatoes, cabbage, broccoli, and bell peppers.
+This is why Vitamin C plays such an important role in wound healing.
 Collagen production also requires nutrients like zinc found in shellfish, beans, meats, nuts, seeds, and whole grains.
-Several high-protein foods are believed to nurture collagen production because they contain the amino acids that make collagen—glycine, proline, and hydroxyproline.
+Several high-protein foods are believed to nurture production because they contain the amino acids that make collagen—glycine, proline, and hydroxyproline.
 These include fish, poultry, meat, eggs, dairy, legumes, and soy.

 Bone broth is widely promoted as a health food rich in collagen.
-The process involves simmering animal bones in water for up to 24 hours to help dissolve the bone and release collagen and other minerals.
+The process involves simmering animal bones in water for up to 24 hours to help dissolve the bone and release collagen.
 The breakdown of these connective tissues produces gelatin.
-Collagen and its derivative, gelatin, are promoted on certain eating plans such as the paleo diet.
+Collagen and gelatin are promoted on certain eating plans such as the paleo diet.
 There is some concern that bone broth can contain trace amounts of toxic metals including lead.
-One small study found that bone broth made from chicken bones contained three times the lead as chicken broth made with the meat only.
-The amount of lead in the studied bone broth per serving was less than half the amount permitted by the Environmental Protection Agency in an equivalent amount of drinking water.
+One study found that bone broth made from chicken bones contained three times the lead as broth made with meat only.
+However, the amount of lead in the studied bone broth per serving was less than half permitted by the Environmental Protection Agency in an equivalent amount of drinking water.

-More research is needed to determine whether eating collagen-rich foods helps increase collagen levels in your body, as they may not have the same benefits as supplements.
-Digestive enzymes break down the collagen in food into individual amino acids and peptides, which may not provide enough desired benefits.
+More research is needed to determine whether eating collagen-rich foods helps increase levels in your body, as they may not have the same benefits as supplements.
+Digestive enzymes break down the collagen in food into individual amino acids and peptides, which may not provide the desired benefits.

-Objective physicians wonder if, like all supplements, our bodies are capable of absorbing and correctly routing ingested collagen, or if it's completely broken down to smaller proteins in the stomach.
-More wide-scale medical studies focusing on collagen will determine the effects of getting natural collagen from foods or collagen supplements.
+Objective physicians wonder if, like all supplements, our bodies are capable of absorbing and correctly routing ingested collagen, or if it’s completely broken down to smaller proteins in the stomach.
+More wide-scale medical studies will determine the effects of getting natural collagen from foods or supplements.

-It’s also unclear if collagen-containing creams are effective, since the skin’s several layers won’t allow the body to absorb collagen in this manner.
-Collagen fibers are too large to permeate the skin’s outer layers, and research has not supported that shorter chains of collagen, called peptides, work well either.
-Companies claim that combining collagen creams with topical vitamin C increase absorption, but vitamin C is unstable and most evaporates before it can be delivered into your skin.
+It’s also unclear if collagen-containing creams are effective.
+The skin’s several layers won’t allow the body to absorb collagen in this manner.
+Collagen fibers are too large to permeate the skin’s outer layers.
+Research has not supported that shorter chains of collagen, called peptides, work well either.
+Some companies claim that combining collagen creams with topical vitamin C increase absorption.
+But vitamin C is unstable and most evaporates before it can be delivered into your skin.

-Keratin — the structural protein in hair, nails, and skin — has been suggested as another alternative to collagen, but there’s limited research to support keratin products for anything other than topical application on skin and hair.
+Keratin — the structural protein in hair, nails, and skin — has been suggested as another alternative to collagen.
+There’s limited research to support keratin products for anything other than topical application on skin and hair.

 There’s very little medical evidence to support collagen’s effects on weight loss or gut or brain health, so take those stories with a grain of salt.
-Or, just take sea salt instead and take advantage of its beneficial minerals, until there’s time to prove gut and brain effects.
+Or, just take several grains of sea salt instead to take advantage of its beneficial minerals, until there’s time to prove the gut and brain effects of collagen supplements.

 Collagen production improvement is a very slow process.
 Most studies use a minimum of 8 weeks to assess collagen’s effects on skin health and joint pain relief, or at least 12 months for bone health.